nullivex/ah-wiki/core/Running-ActionHero.md

 actionHero integrates with [jake](https://github.com/mde/jake/) (javascript make) to allow you to tun manual jake tasks within actionHero's environment.
 Those of you coming from Ruby, jake is very similar to `rake`.

-To use jake, you should install jake globally `npm install -g jake` or you can use it locally by adding it to you `package.json`
+To use jake, you should install jake globally `npm install -g jake` or you can use it locally by adding it to your `package.json`

 actionHero will generate a few example jake tasks in `./jakelib/actionHero.jake` to help you save and restore the cache and manage tasks.
 Most importantly, the `actionHero:envrionment` task is defined for you.
 Require this in all of you tasks so you can have access to the `api` object within your tasks.
 You will have access to all of your initializers, actions, and tasks within the api object.  `api` will represent an initialized sever, but not a started one.
-Your initializer's "_start" methods will not be run, not will the servers be started.
+Your initializer's "_start" methods will not be run, nor will the servers be started.
 For example:

 ```javascript
 desc("my actionHero jake task");